 Diverts foot traffic off the public sidewalk on Front Street and onto the boardwalk.
 Allow visitors to traverse the entirety of the Beaufort Docks' waterfront.

-to face the boardwalk and clear queuing traffic off the public sidewalks.
+Potential to allow for concessionaire ticketing to face the boardwalk and clear queuing traffic off the public sidewalks.